 - Frills of Justice: The Happy Knights' costumes.

-- Lazy Bum: While Kyotaro is the poster child for this, the whole defense club in this series qualifies, as none of them were the least bit interested in karls or his offer to make them his knights.
-It actually took Karls forcefully transporting them into the path of monster while they were only wearing towels to get them to make the contract, and they usually only fight so that they can go back to doing nothing.
+- Lazy Bum: While Kyotaro is the poster child for this, the whole Defense Club in this series qualifies, as none of them were the least bit interested in Karls or his offer to make them his knights.
+It actually took Karls forcefully transporting them into the path of the monster while they were only wearing towels to get them to make the contract.
+They usually only fight so that they can go back to doing nothing.

-- Magical Girl Queenliness Test: Karls and Furaunui are using their boys to prove which of them is more fit to run Earth.
+- Magical Girl Queenliness Test: Karls and Furanui are using their boys to prove which of them is more fit to run Earth.

 - No Fourth Wall: Wouldn't be a Cute High series with one.
 To put it into perspective, their first fight has the Knights blame Kyotaro not standing with them on, ironically, the animators being lazy.

 - Ooh, Me Accent's Slipping: When Taishi gets pissed, he has a habit of lapsing into his regular coarse speech before switching back to polite.
 This especially noticable in the first battle, where he starts lapsing when he oh so desperately wants to fight Cure style against the monster.

 - Pun: The Happy Knights (Kishi) have to seal their contract with a kiss (kissu).

 - As is tradition for the series, puns can be found in character names (e.g. "Nanao" is a city in which Wakura Onsen can be found, hence the character's name being Nanao Wakura, albeit with one kanji changed between the two).

 - Scary Shiny Glasses: A boy in episode 4 has these for a moment.